 There are reliable, capable and honest people who work as contractors and lawyers, Us Consumer Attorneys Complaints but the crooked and incompetent ones have put them few and far between, and that truly is a shame.

 My chalet-style house has been completed now for three years, but it stood in limbo for seven months in a tangled web of failed inspections and citations.
 I use to pride myself in the decisions I made in business and investments, but now I am so skeptical of the system and how it works against victims, like myself.
 My experience was a devastating blow to my confidence and trust.

 Perhaps readers will join my cause for justice.
 The rules and laws are too slack and unjust.
 Just remember wherever you live, in whatever state, please protect yourself and your investment.
 Be cautious, alert and informative about your decisions when hiring a general contractor or specialty contractor.
 And it also goes for the attorney you hire.
 Pass this information and advice to your family and friends, “consumers beware of unscrupulous contractors and attorneys.”

-Business Lawyer Fees in Fourways ?
+Lawyer Fees For Buying A Business in Pretoria ?

 According to a report released by the National Bankruptcy Research Center, personal bankruptcy filings are up 34 percent in January 2009 as compared to January 2008.
 Compared to the previous month, December 2008, filings were up 4.5 percent.

 These increases are no doubt a consequence of the current economic crisis.
 The National Bureau of Economic Research (NBER) reports that the United States' economy entered recession in December of 2007.

 Traditionally, recession has been defined as two quarterly declines in gross domestic product, but the Business Cycle Dating Committee of the NBER has taken a more comprehensive approach to defining recession.
 "A recession is a significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in production, employment, real income, and other indicators."